Fate (magazine)

-Fate is a U.S. magazine about paranormal phenomena.
+Fate is an American magazine about paranormal phenomena.
 Fate was co-founded in 1948 by Raymond A. Palmer (editor of Amazing Stories) and Curtis Fuller.
-Fate magazine is the longest-running magazine devoted to the paranormal.
-Promoted as "the world's leading magazine of the paranormal", it has published expert opinions and personal experiences relating to UFOs, psychic abilities, ghosts and hauntings, cryptozoology, alternative medicine, divination methods, belief in the survival of personality after death, Fortean phenomena, predictive dreams, mental telepathy, archaeology, warnings of death, and other paranormal topics.
+It was operated by the Fuller family from 1953 to 1988, when it was bought by the New Age publisher Llewellyn Publications.
+Llewellyn operated Fate until 2001, when it was sold to Galde Press, owned by the editor-in-chief, Phyllis Galde.
+Fate covers a wide range of paranormal topics.

 History

 The Rhodes flying disc photos of Phoenix were reprinted in the inaugural issue of Fate.

 Established in 1948 by Clark Publishing Company, the first edition of Fate hit world newsstands in the spring.
-Co-founded by Ray Palmer, editor of the Amazing Stories magazine, and Curtis Fuller, an accomplished editor in his own right, the magazine's inaugural edition featured an article by Kenneth Arnold who recounted in it his UFO encounter in 1947.
+Co-founded by Ray Palmer, editor of the Amazing Stories magazine, and Curtis Fuller, himself an editor, the magazine's inaugural edition featured an article by Kenneth Arnold who recounted in it his UFO encounter in 1947.
 Arnold's sighting marked the beginning of the modern UFO era, and his story propelled the magazine to national recognition.
-The headquarters is in Lakeville, Minnesota.

 In 1953, Curtis Fuller and his wife Mary took full control of Fate when Palmer sold his interest in the venture.
-The Fullers expanded the magazine's focus, and increased readership to well over 100,000 subscribers.
+Under the direction of the Fullers, Fate expanded its scope and its readership reached over 100,000 subscribers.
+Mary took over editing the magazine in 1966.
+In 1988, Jerome Clark became editor.

-In 1988, Fate was sold to Llewellyn Publications (now Llewellyn Worldwide).
+In 1988, Fate was sold to the St. Paul, Minnesota-based New Age publisher Llewellyn Publications.
 In his farewell column, Curtis Fuller wrote, "Our purpose throughout this long time has been to explore and to report honestly the strangest facts of this strange world and the ones that don't fit into the general beliefs of the way things are."

-Fate underwent a facelift in 1994, when Llewellyn decided to change it from digest size to a full-size, full-color magazine.
+In 1994, Llewellyn decided to change it from digest size to a full-size, full-color magazine.
+Phyllis Galde was editor in chief under Llewellyn from 1989 to 1994; she returned to being editor in chief in 1999.

-In 1998, the magazine celebrated its 50th year of publication.
-When asked to comment on how a magazine like Fate survived through five decades, Carl Llewellyn Weschcke said, "No product, especially a magazine, can stay around for fifty years unless it meets a need.
-Fate recognizes that the impossible can be possible; we explore the unknown so that it can be known."

-In September 2001, Galde Press, Inc., owned by editor-in-chief Phyllis Galde, purchased Fate.
-Galde has continued Fate's reporting of unusual events and active reader involvement in shaping the content of the magazine.
+In September 2001, Galde Press, Inc., owned by Galde, purchased Fate; at the time Llewellyn had been experiencing layoffs.
+With Galde Press, its headquarters are in Lakeville, Minnesota.
 In May 2003, Fate returned to its pre-1994 digest size.
 In 2008, it moved to a bi-monthly format with its July/August issue.

-True to its origins, in many issues Fate magazine continues the tradition of having retro looking art appear on the cover.
+Topics and contents

+Fate covers a wide range of paranormal topics.
+It was also at times known for its extensive advertising section, which included a wide range of materials relevant to the paranormal scene.

+Reception

+J. Gordon Melton described it in 2001 as the "preeminent American journal" on the subject, writing that it both "promoted, through its very existence, all areas of inquiry on matters psychic, occult, and Fortean", but also "took the lead in exposing hoaxes and printing articles presenting evidence of mundane explanations of supposed mysterious phenomena."
+Andrew J. Rotter, writing for The Journal of American History, described it as "a kind of occult Reader's Digest".